Cloud-PG/XDC-AH-demo/docs/README.md

 ### Objectives

 Demostrate an automatic deployment of a XCache cluster.
-In this demo we'll use a cloud provider which represent a typical opportunistic computing resource case.
+In this demo we'll use a cloud provider which represent a typical opportunistic computing resource case and also for lightweight computing sites.
 The context in which thiS solution is being tested is the CMS experiment.

 ### What is going to be deployed